Frequently Asked Questions

 What is a pet trust?

 A pet trust is a legal agreement providing for the care of pets in the event of their owner’s disability or death.
 The pet owner creates this trust, which may take effect during his/her life or at death.
+There are three things to consider when putting together a pet trust:

 What are the pet trust laws in Connecticut?